LavenderTheGreat/SRXDcustomBG/README.md

 - **Where is the background for X???** - Please refer to this gist: https://gist.github.com/LavenderTheGreat/608cbf5eee9665e59b842167becffde2

-- **How do audio responsive backgrounds work?** - Razorsharp and I presume Inject too are note responsive, however New Year reacts to audio.
+- **How do audio responsive backgrounds work?** - Razorsharp is note responsive, however New Year and Inject react to audio.
 Transitions are abitrary.

+## Notes/Interest

+- SunSurface is beta Inject, same with SandCrystals being possibly early SandCrystalsAfternoon.
+SunSurface is lower quality on sun bits but doesn't cycle beyond it.